 We got back to our seats in the nosebleed section and couldn’t figure out why there was so few people, until it came time to do the national anthem, then they came rushing in with armfuls of food.
 Yup, they were all in the lobby buying ridiculous amounts of snacks.
 All of them.

 As seems to be the case with attending any event in the US, there were some extremely drunk people next to us.
 Americans just can’t handle their booze and with the MSG prices it was impossible for Donald Trump to get drunk at the game, so my guess was that these guys must’ve been drinking most of the afternoon.
 They were college kids from Seton Hall and they were douchebags!
 In fact, most of the crowd were Seton Hall fans, because the school is in nearby New Jersey, whereas Villanova is in Pennsylvania.
 They were screaming about every call, abusing Villanova fans, even the adults, and were kicking and hitting the glass barrier that was preventing us from plummeting to our deaths.

 It was cool, though.
 They got kicked out three seconds before the end of a two-point game.

 I took a few pictures from our seats, check them out:

 It was a great game and a lot of fun.
 I know people really get into college sports here, but the conference championships are something else!
 Especially the old guys that went to the school 50+ years ago, jumping and screaming.

 In the end Seton Hall won, booking their spot in the NCAA tournament.
 Here’s how that all happened:

-The whole game is on Youtube if you’re bored, too.
 It was a great couple of days, besides the phone debacle and the dude who nearly dropped a cheerleader on the back of her head during a routine, now we have Noel Fielding tomorrow night.
 Can’t wait!